 Human Performance Drives Results

-Modern work depends on collaboration, feedback, and rapid learning cycles.
-Agile environments naturally support these through:
+Modern work depends on collaboration, feedback, and rapid learning cycles. agile environments naturally support these through:

 - Retrospectives